kanow/operations/Documentation/BestPractice/Index.rst

 .. tip::

-    Set different Root-Category uid's on pages in tree, to show different categories in plugin.
+    Set a global Root-Category in extension configuration and use different Root-Category uid's on pages in the tree, to show different categories in plugin.
 Depending on the related department or whatever.

 .. tip::